medinaccesar/protonpass-installer/README_EN.md

 ## 📋 Description

-Automatically download, verify, and install ProtonPass in Debian/Ubuntu
+Automatically download, verify, and install ProtonPass in linux (Debian/Ubuntu and Fedora/RHEL)

 ## ✨ Features